Kishanpa3/OakCreekDB/README.md

 $ git push heroku master
 ```

+If you have problems deploying to Heroku, please see this [post](https://stackoverflow.com/questions/13083399/heroku-deployment-failed-because-of-sqlite3-gem-error).
 Just as we ran `rails db:migrate` and `rails db:seed` to do first-time database creation locally, we must also cause a database to be created on the Heroku side:

 ```bash